-Art.
-1. These rules govern the model for identification, measurement, analysis and management of risks associated with the portfolio of "UBB Premium Equity" managed by "UBB Asset Management" JSC.

-Art.
-2. (Am. with decision from 10.02.2012) The rules for risk management are part of the investment policy of the Fund.

-Art.
-3. The management company identifies and measure all risk factors associated with individual instruments in the portfolio under Art.
+- Art.
+1. These rules govern the model for identification, measurement, analysis and management of risks associated with the portfolio of "UBB Global Child Fund" managed by "UBB Asset Management" JSC. - Art.
+2. The rules for risk management are part of the investment policy of the Fund. - Art.
+3. The management company identifies and measures all risk factors associated with individual instruments in the portfolio under Art.
 1, then measures the total exposure of the portfolio to these factors and decide on limits, tolerance and risk management at portfolio level.